rust-lang/rust-forge/src/policies/llm-usage.md

     - ℹ️ This does not apply to private use of an LLM for reviews; see ✅ above.

 All of these **must** disclose that an LLM was used.

+#### Experiment: LLM-authored code changes

+Solicited, non-critical, high-quality, well-tested, and well-reviewed code changes that are originally authored by an LLM are allowed, with disclosure.
+1. "Solicited" means that a reviewer has communicated *ahead of time* that they are willing to review an LLM-authored PR.
+    - ℹ️ New contributors cannot use an LLM unless they first talk with a reviewer.
+          This must be the *same* reviewer who will be assigned to the PR.
+2. "Non-critical" means that it is extremely unlikely for the PR to cause a [soundness](https://jacko.io/safety_and_soundness.html) regression.
+    - ℹ️ Examples:
+      - Changes to internal tooling like `tidy`, `x setup`, and  `linkchecker` are probably ok.
+      - Changes that have a strong soundness impact, like the trait system, MIR building, or the query system are probably not ok.
+3. "High-quality" means that it is held to at least the same standard as other code changes.
+    Everyone reads code, not just the author and reviewer;
+    we are not interested in "vibe-coded" PRs that degrade the quality of the codebase.
+4. "Well-tested" means that you have covered all edge-cases that either you or the reviewer can think of.
+    - ℹ️ LLM-authored PRs will be held to a higher standard than human-authored PRs, because LLMs make it easier to write tests.
+    - ℹ️ If there is no existing test suite for a section of code, you must either write a new test suite or close the PR.
+          There are no exceptions for "writing the tests seems hard".
+5. "Well-reviewed" means the author and reviewer both commit to fully understanding the code.
+    - ℹ️ All review requirements in [our existing review policy](../compiler/reviews.md#basic-reviewing-requirements) still apply.
+    - ℹ️ A review from a project member does not substitute for self-review.
+          Authors are expected to review their own code before posting and after each change.
+    - ℹ️ We recommend, but do not require, using a second LLM for adversarial local review before publishing your changes.

+LLM-authored PRs must be tagged with a new `ai-assisted` label.
+All such PRs will be posted to a new (private) Zulip channel, which will be accessible to all members of the `rust-lang` organization.
+The goal of the channel is *not* to act as an additional gate-keeper on LLM-authored PRs.
+Instead, it's to collect information about *whether this experiment is working*:
+Are people doing interesting and useful things with LLMs?
+Are they learning?
+Are they making repeat contributions?

 ## Appendix
 ### Motivation and guiding principles